govuk-one-login/txma-audit/tests/audit-tests/README.md

 ``` bash
 open build/reports/tests/test/index.html
 ```
-Or view one of the other produced reports in the `TEST_REPORT_DIR` directory.
+Or view one of the other produced reports in the `TEST_REPORT_DIR` directory